The Human Cost of Recycled Cotton

 Within the fashion world, all of these developments are incredibly exciting.
 Fashion is often said to be responsible for 4 percent of the world’s waste; and somewhere around 5 percent of global carbon emissions—a small share compared with the energy and transportation sectors, but still well beyond other industries.
 As a result, fashion companies are looking toward a utopia of circular fashion, where their old clothes will be recycled back into the system in an endless loop.

 This transformation is not just happening in the world of cotton.
-Bio-engineered silk is supposed to save the lives of silkworms (despite ample evidence to the contrary, as I reported for Craftsmanship Quarterly in “Eco-Fashion’s Animal Rights Delusion”).
+Bio-engineered silk is supposed to save the lives of silkworms (despite ample evidence to the contrary, as I reported for Craftsmanship Magazine in “Eco-Fashion’s Animal Rights Delusion”).
 If fake silk succeeds, it would replace the remaining traditional silk farms in Asia.
 Bio-engineered leather is also in the works, even though there’s clear evidence that disrupting the animal leather industry will just lead to the burning and landfilling of pelts, as global demand for red meat grows.
 Maybe we should just be clear as to what this is all about: It’s not sustainability that’s driving this innovation; it’s a yearning to bring industrial efficiency to every single facet of fashion.

 If that level of efficiency is ever achieved, it might help save the planet—or it might not.
 The most likely outcome is that it would save the asses of fashion companies facing an environmentally and politically uncertain future.
 “Ultimately, the sheer amount of product H&M produces is causing irreversible harm to both planet and people, and completely outweighs their sustainability efforts,” an activist told British tabloid The Independent in 2020, when H&M announced it would use Circulose in its Conscious Collection.
 “Fashion this fast can never and will never be sustainable.”